regl-project/regl/API.md

 })
 ```

-To execute a draw command with dynamic arguments we pass it a configuration object as the first argument,
+To run a draw command with dynamic arguments we pass it a configuration object as the first argument,

 ```javascript
 // Draws one spinning triangle